ECS-OH-Bot/OH-Bot/README.md

 OH-Bot is a *self-hotsted* bot - meaning that you will need to host and maintain your own instance.

 ## Waiting Queue System

+There are three roles in the OH-Bot server template:
+* Admin - total control of bot functionality and server interfaces
+* Instructor - control over OH sessions and locked channels
+* Student - ability to interface with OH-Queue

 ### Commands